ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/05_still_connecting/README.md

 # Session 05 - Still Connecting

-Please complete this session by November 21st.
+Please complete this session by November 23rd, 10:00 (just before class).
 Completing the session should take < 1h.

 This not really a new session but it continues the topic of *being online* and how to develop for the www.
 Next up: 3D 🤓!